Kid Miracleman: Revival

-Being orphaned and related to RAF staff, Jonathan "Johnny" Bates' name found its' way onto a list of potential candidates for Spookshow's Project Zarathustra.
+Being orphaned and related to RAF staff, Jonathan "Johnny" Bates' name found its way onto a list of potential candidates for Spookshow's Project Zarathustra.
 He was selected at random and abducted in 1956 (aged between 6 and 7) to be the third member of the Miracleman Family, a superhuman British Cold War weapons project.
-As with the previous recruits - Michael Moran and Richard Dauntless - he was kept unconscious while captured Qys technology was used to grow a superpowered clone version that was placed in infraspace.
+As with the previous recruits – Michael Moran and Richard Dauntless – he was kept unconscious while captured Qys technology was used to grow a superpowered clone version that was placed in infraspace.
 The project's inventor, Doctor Emil Gargunza, used a complex series of induced dreams that kept the superhumans docile and suggestible, making all three believe they were superheroes fighting evil.
 Using his change-word 'Miracleman' allowed him to switch forms, and his superhuman body could fly, had super-strength and invulnerability via a forcefield.

 Unknown to the project head Sir Dennis Archer, Gargunza planned to use the superhumans to produce a new body for himself, and was diverting funds from Zarathustra to a secondary lab.
-When Archer came close to discovering this Gargunza fled to Paraguay.
+When Archer came close to discovering this, Gargunza fled to Paraguay.
 Worried that the Miracleman Family would be impossible to control, Archer planned Operation Dragonslayer.
-This consisted of luring the trio out of Earth's atmosphere to what they believed was a new space station made by a fictional analogue of Gargunza the scientist had inserted into the dreams but was actually a nuclear bomb, cloaked by holograms.
+This consisted of luring the trio out of Earth's atmosphere to what they believed was a new space station made by a fictional analogue of Gargunza the scientist had inserted into the dreams, however this was actually a nuclear bomb cloaked by holograms.
 Archer believed the resulting explosion destroyed the Miracleman Family.